 Of important note, Ray is also a township of artists.
 Ray has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ray’s character.

-Ray is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The township’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Ray is a great place for families with children to consider.
+First of all, many other families with children live here, making Ray a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The township’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Ray has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Ray’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 As is often the case in a small township, Ray doesn't have a public transportation system that people use for their commute.

-The citizens of Ray are slightly better educated than the national average of 21.84% for all cities and towns, with 23.88% of adults in Ray having a bachelor's degree or advanced degree.
+The education level of Ray citizens is a little higher than the average for US cities and towns: 23.88% of adults in Ray have at least a bachelor's degree.

 The per capita income in Ray in 2022 was $47,846, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $191,384 for a family of four.